SoftengPoliTo/SoftwareMetrics/README.md

  - **LCOM2:** Lack of Cohesion 2.
 An alternative way to calculate LCOM by C&K.

  - **CE:** Efferent Coupling.
 It can be computed per-class only.

+### Alternative metric names

+ - **STAT:** Statements.
+In scientific literature, LLOC applied only on methods/classes is better known with this name.